 The movie above will give you a flavour of 11KBW and the type of work our barristers do.
 NOTICE TO POTENTIAL APPLICATIONS IN THE 2020 GATEWAY (for Pupillage Commencing in 2021)

 11KBW was founded in 1981 by Lord Irvine of Lairg QC, with leading employment and commercial law practitioners.
 Chambers has an unparalleled record of members becoming some of the most distinguished members of the judiciary.
-Aside from Lord Irvine (Lord Chancellor 1997-2003), many 11KBW members have gone on to become influential judges including Lord Justice Elias, Lord Justice Sales, Mr Justice Keith, Mr Justice Wilkie, Mrs Justice Slade, Mr Justice Supperstone, Mr Justice Lewis, Mrs Justice Laing and Mr Justice Choudhury, Mr Justice Swift, Mr Justice Cavanagh and Mrs Justice Steyn.
+Aside from Lord Irvine (Lord Chancellor 1997-2003), many 11KBW members have gone on to become influential judges including Lord Justice Elias, Lord Justice Sales, Mr Justice Keith, Mr Justice Wilkie, Mrs Justice Slade, Mr Justice Supperstone, Mr Justice Lewis, Mrs Justice Laing, Mr Justice Kerr and Mr Justice Choudhury, Mr Justice Swift, Mr Justice Cavanagh and Mrs Justice Steyn.
 Former Prime Minister Tony Blair was also a founder member of Chambers.
 We are proud that three of the judicial appointments from chambers are women; and that Mr Justice Choudhury is the first British High Court Judge of Bangladeshi origin.

 11KBW has maintained its reputation as the leading employment law set, with a strong commercial law basis.
 In addition, Chambers has long been recognised as a leading public law and human rights set.